kiehozero/pands-project/README.md

 2. When the [pairplot](pairplot.py) program runs, everything operates as planned but the warning message "No handles with labels found to put in legend" is printed to the terminal.
 When I got this on other plots it was because I had added a legend but not given any labels; adding labels to the seaborn pairplot function results in an unexepected keyword argument error, so I have reverted the code back to the earlier warning message instead.

 3. Towards the end of the project I noticed that I had not included any error-handling in the user inputs.
 To handle any non-integer values I wrapped the existing code in try/except blocks, and added if/elif/else statements to handle any out-of-range integers.
+I have omitted this from the pairplot file as this does not require user input.

 ## Potential improvements